Web editorial:

 Adapting CMS templates

 Chances are you’re already working with a Content Management System (CMS).
 To create more visually interesting articles with interactive elements, you’ll need to adapt your existing CMS templates—which will likely require a developer.
-Popular entry-level CMS like WordPress, with their plug-ins and templates, allow content creators to get quite far on their own, but they often produce extremely generic, uninspiring designs and can only be customized to a point.
+Popular entry-level CMSs like Wordpress, with their plugins and templates, allow content creators to get quite far on their own, but they often produce extremely generic, uninspiring designs and can only be customized to a point.
 To future-proof your content, consider using a headless CMS instead.
 This will allow you to connect the database where you manage your content to a more flexible front-end builder tool, allowing you to take advantage of cutting-edge web design trends.

-Creating interactive editorials without code
+Creating interactive editorials with no code

-Vev is enabling a new generation of creatives to craft and publish interactive websites without knowing any code.
+" Vev is enabling a new generation of creatives to craft and publish interactive websites without knowing any code.

 Of course, long-form web editorial only works if it’s actually interesting and well paced.
 There are a load of different narrative approaches you can use here, but the most popular include: